 An example of a Long Number Sender ID

-• A Shortcode Sender ID – this Sender ID is like the previous long-code option, only that there is a little more variety in the short-code types:
+• A Shortcode Sender ID – this Sender ID works like the long code, except that there is a little more variety in the short-code types:

-o Dedicated Shortcode – this is a little more expensive version.
-A single company is the owner of the specific shortcode.
-This is almost always covered with two-way messaging, with no keywords required for the communication.
+• Dedicated Shortcode – this is a little more expensive version.
+A single company is the owner of a specific shortcode.
+This almost always comes with two-way messaging enabled, with no keywords required for the communication.

-o Shared Shortcode – multiple entities share these shortcodes, meaning that several companies use the same Sender ID to notify their customers.
-In these cases, two-way communication is also possible when using a keyword to send an sms (for example: “Reply with MESSENTE if you wish to know more”).
+• Shared Shortcode – multiple entities share one shortcode here, meaning that several companies can use the same Sender ID to text their customers.
+Two-way communication is possible when using a keyword to send an SMS (for example: “Reply with MESSENTE for more info”).

 Examples of dedicated shortcode SMS sender IDs